johnmilimo/aws-messaging-service/README.md

-# SNS and SQS in action
+# AWS SNS and SQS in action

 ## Set AWS credentials on your environment